aktarjabed/JAGallery/README.md

-# JAScanner
+# JAGallery

-JAScanner is a full-featured, production-ready gallery application for Android, built with Kotlin and Jetpack Compose.
+JAGallery is a full-featured, production-ready gallery application for Android, built with Kotlin and Jetpack Compose.

 ## Features